Bank of Utah

 Bank of Utah is a federally-insured community bank, with corporate headquarters in Ogden, Utah.
 It is a member of the Utah Bankers Association (UBA), the American Bankers Association (ABA), and the Federal Deposit Insurance Corporation (FDIC).
-Branden P Hansen is president of Bank of Utah, as of January 2023.
+Branden P. Hansen is president of Bank of Utah, as of January 2023.

-The company ended 2022 with just over $2.4 billion in assets, which places it in the top 11 percent of banks in the nation for total assets.
+With just over $3 billion in assets, Bank of Utah places in the top 9 percent of banks in the nation for total assets and the top 8% for net income.

-Bank of Utah is committed to being a well-capitalized institution with a sound financial base.
-This is reflected by Bauer Financial, Inc. (a national financial company that rates banks' financial statements), which has given Bank of Utah its highest possible rating — 5 out of 5 stars.
-The Bank's financial decision making has served the company well during times of economic downturns, stability, growth.

-Bank of Utah has over 400 employees helping customers from 18 full-service branches throughout Utah, additional trust offices in Ogden and Salt Lake City, and additional mortgage offices in Logan, Price and St. George.
-A digital team also ensures that customers can conveniently, quickly and safely open accounts online and manage their money.
+Bank of Utah has just over 400 employees at 18 full-service branches throughout Utah, additional trust offices in Ogden and Salt Lake City, and additional mortgage offices in Logan, Price, Vernal and St. George.

 History

 Ogden businessman Frank M. Browning founded Bank of Utah on Dec.
-1, 1952, with just 16 employees and less than $1 million in assets.
-His vision was to create a financial institution based on “relationship banking,” one that would be “friendly, innovative and available to all.”
+1, 1952, with 16 employees and less than $1 million in assets.
 Today, the bank remains locally owned and operated, and the Browning family remains involved in the bank with Frank W. Browning as chairman of the board, Benjamin F. Browning as vice chairman of the board and CEO, and Jonathan W. Browning as secretary to the board.

 Historically, Bank of Utah became the first bank in the state to issue a credit card, called the "Cred-O-Matic Shopping Plan."
 It was also the first Utah bank to become a "motor bank" by adding a drive-up teller window to its building.

 Since its creation, Bank of Utah has acquired the following banks: Bank of Ben Lomond (1974), Bank of Brigham City (1978), Bank of Northern Utah (1978), First Commerce Bank (1999) and American Bank of Commerce (AmBank) (2018).

 Business

 Personal Banking

-Offering a complete range of products for individuals and families, from checking and savings accounts, to CDs, to debit and credit cards.
-The bank also provides robust digital services, including online and mobile banking, financial management tools and the ability to open accounts online.
+Offering checking accounts, savings accounts, certificates of deposits (CDs), individual retirement accounts (IRA) and personal health savings accounts (HSA).

 Business Banking

-Offering a comprehensive suite of products to support business needs, including checking and savings accounts, debit and credit cards, treasury management services and merchant services.
+Offering checking and savings accounts, debit and credit cards, treasury management services and merchant services.